 “I would treat it like a deadly poison, because it is,” said Sean Fitzgerald, Director of Research and Analytical Services at the Institute, adding that the results were “alarming.”

 Perhaps most alarming is the fact that these products are marketed towards children.
-While cosmetics and toiletries for adults can contain harmful substances, it’s even worse knowing that young girls and teenagers could be put at risk of developing serious health conditions as their bodies are still developing.
+While there are many harmful ingredients in cosmetics for adults, but it’s even worse knowing that young girls and teenagers could be put at risk of developing serious health conditions as their bodies are still developing.
 In fact, youngsters may be even more at risk of long-term health problems than adults, because they are still growing and changing on a regular basis.

 Asbestos in Cosmetic Talc

 In 2009 – 2010, the U.S. Food & Drug Administration performed tests on 34 brands of cosmetics over fears that they might contain asbestos.
 However, the tests all came up negative, and since then, the FDA has taken a wait-and-see approach to further regulations, preferring to address issues on a case-by-case, product-by-product basis.